 – Ask for engagement.
 Don’t be afraid to post things like “Like if…” or “Fill in the blank.
 I volunteer because…”.
 Simple additions like these can increase your reach and engagement.

-– Post 1-4 times per day depending on how large your following is.
+– Post a couple of times per day depending on how large your following is.

-• Short videos (30-45 seconds, with captions as 85% of Facebook users play video without sound)
+- Short videos (30-45 seconds, with captions as 85% of Facebook users play videos without sound)

 – Use the 70/20/10 rule.
 This is recommended by many experts in the social media engagement field.

-• 20% Shared Content: Sharing other people’s ideas or Facebook posts (curated posts).
-This could even be user-generated content.
+- 20% Shared Content: Sharing other people’s ideas or Facebook posts.
+This could even be content generated by your followers.

-• 10% Promotional Content: Promoting your programs, events, fundraising campaign, your blog, or anything that’s predominantly promotional in nature.
+- 10% Promotional Content: Promoting your programs, events, fundraising campaign, blog, or anything that’s predominantly promotional in nature.

 – Optimize for mobile.
 With the majority of social media usage taking place on mobile devices, you need to ensure that you optimize your online content for mobile viewing.